-As a result of his efforts, C&G Law was recommended by AsiaLaw in Labour & Employment in 2016 and 2017, and by The Legal 500 in 2017.
-He was also named by The Legal 500 as a leading Philippine lawyer for employment in 2017.
+As a result of his efforts, C&G Law was recommended by AsiaLaw Profiles in Labour & Employment in 2016 and 2017, and ranked as a Tier 2 firm by The Legal 500 Asia Pacific in 2017 and 2018.
+He was also named by The Legal 500 Asia Pacific as a leading Philippine lawyer for employment in 2017 and 2018.